 The highs and lows of showbiz can be extreme (wonderfully described by actor Betty Gilpin here).
 Though not as volatile, I see many parallels between entertainment and other creative industries, including my own.

 I used to dabble in the New York comedy scene — taking classes in improv and storytelling, seeing live shows multiple times a week.
-As both a comedy fan and dabbler, I’ve come across many budding talents, observed them get better over time, then slowly gain wider recognition for all their efforts.
+As both a comedy fan and dabbler, I’ve come across many budding talents, observed them grow and evolve over time, then slowly gain wider recognition for all their efforts.
 It’s similar to what I’ve seen happen for my peers in the design industry, and it’s always satisfying to see.

 One example of someone I’ve witnessed “making it”, all while being highly creative, earning a living and staying relatively sane, is Bowen Yang of Saturday Night Live.